BaldaniyaParth/Movie-App/README.md

 The Movie Database (TMDb) API: Provides access to a vast database of movies, including details such as titles, release dates, overviews, and posters.

 ## How to Use
-Clone the repository to your local machine.
+- Clone the repository to your local machine.
+- Replace process.env.API_KEY to your api.
-Open the index.html file in a web browser.
+- Open the index.html file in a web browser.
-Explore popular movies, view their details, and use the search functionality to find specific movies.
+- Explore popular movies, view their details, and use the search functionality to find specific movies.